 Wellington’s research interests are oriented to the conceptualization of legal rights as potential sources of social power in diverse contexts.
 Two particular areas of current interest include: (i) the need for legal rights for transgender persons to enable their expressive freedom, empower their bodily autonomy and protect their dignity (a book project); and (ii) the importance of situating the human rights to water in creative tension with market environmentalism, in order to realize a socially just, ecologically sustainable world.
 Past research has focused on defense of the legal right to same sex marriage, and scrutiny of the implications of patent protection for the human right to health.
 Alex has previously engaged in SSHRC funded research (as principal investigator) on the Ethical Challenges of Biotechnology Governance: Sustainability Through Innovation, Human Rights and Environmental Protection, and (as co-investigator) for the Canadian Business Ethics Research Network (CBERN).

-Wellington, A. 2011.
-“Doha Declaration”.
-In Deen Chatterjee, editor, Encyclopedia of Global Justice.
+“Doha Declaration” in Deen Chatterjee, editor, Encyclopedia of Global Justice.
 Springer.

-Wellington, A. 2011.
-“Intellectual Property Rights”.
-In Deen Chatterjee, editor, Encyclopedia of Global Justice.
-Springer.
+“Intellectual Property Rights” in Deen Chatterjee (ed.), Encyclopedia of Global Justice.
+(Springer, 2011).

-Wellington, A. 2011.
-“Trade-Related Aspects of Intellectual Property Rights (TRIPs)”.
-In Deen Chatterjee, editor, Encyclopedia of Global Justice.
+“Trade-Related Aspects of Intellectual Property Rights (TRIPs)” in Deen Chatterjee, editor, Encyclopedia of Global Justice.
 Springer.

-Wellington, A. 2004.
-“The Metes and Bounds of Purposive Claim Construction in Canadian Patent Law”, Intellectual Property Journal, Volume 18(1), May 2004.
+“The Metes and Bounds of Purposive Claim Construction in Canadian Patent Law” (2004) 18:1 Intellectual Property Journal.